tarik-ibrahimovic/eduBOS5/README.md

 ## Design overview
 **eduBOS5** is single-threaded (1 hart = hardware thread) Machine Mode (M) privilege implementation of RV32I RISC-V ISA.
 The RTL is written in clean SystemVerilog-2017, making use of language features that enhance readability and simplify debugging.

-It is an unusually short execution pipeline of only 2-cycles that sets eduBOS5 apart.
-The 3-cycle pipeline option is also provided.
-When used in combination with MCPs, the 3-cycle pipeline offers operating frequency boost.
-The Gowin variants also include option for constructing ALU from DSP HMs.
-That brings about at least 30MHz Fmax add-on compared to the stock, LUT-based ALU implementation.
+The unusually short `execution pipeline of only 2-cycles` is what sets eduBOS5 apart.
+A 3-cycle pipeline option is also provided.
+When used in combination with MCPs, this option yields higher Fmax.
+Gowin variants also include option for constructing ALU from DSP HMs.
+That brings another (at least 30MHz) Fmax boost compared to the stock, LUT-based ALU implementation.

 Simulation is another major differentor.
 We provide two options there:
-- Cycle-accurate, all RTL testbench
+- Cycle-accurate, all-RTL testbench
 - Fast, ISS-based HW/SW co-sim, by tapping into [Vproc](https://github.com/wyvernSemi/vproc) technology.

 Our other customization options are: